-The run-time then provides statistics for $A \rightarrow B$ traffic, measured at two points in the network: upstream (as traffic enters), and downstream (as traffic leaves).
+The run-time then provides statistics for $A \rightarrow B$ traffic, measured at network ingress (upstream) and egress (downstream) points.
 By comparing these two statistics, the operator can determine whether packets never left the host NIC, or were lost in the network.
-She does not have to correlate sampled packet records, or manually program switch ACLs to collect information from multiple devices.

-Suppose the operator discovers a large loss rate in the network, as query p1 returns values 100 and 70 as shown in Fig. 4.
+Suppose the operator discovers a large loss rate in the network, as query p1 returns values 100 and 70 as shown in Fig. 5.
 Her next step is to localize the interface where most drops happen, using a downstream query p2:

-probe\pred = switch=s\a & srcip=vm\a & dstip=vm\b p2 = stitch(in\atom(probe\pred),

 '''

+probe_pred = switch=s_a & srcip=vm_a & dstip=vm_b

+p2 = stitch(in_atom(probe_pred),

+'''

+'''

-in_group(true, ['switch']),
+in_group(true, ['switch']), 4)

-range(0,n))

 '''